Your guide to getting a data scientist internship

 Internships are a great way to get your foot in the door at the company you really want to work for, especially if you want to land a data scientist internship.
 There are plenty of benefits for data science interns.
 They get the opportunity to learn from professionals, gain practical experience in their field, and they can build a strong professional network.

 Data science internships don’t happen overnight, though.
 They need time and effort.
 There are many things you need to work on before you can start applying to become a data science intern.
 You need to ensure that your data science resume is up-to-date, your cover letter is customized for every company and job descriptions, and you are aware of relevant interview etiquette among other things.

 If you are in university and wondering how you can get an internship as a data scientist, we have put together some ideas you can use to land that data science internship you’ve always coveted.

 The key is to start early.
-Work on building an online portfolio, research the skills you need as a data scientist and build a network of professionals who will help you.
+Work on building an online portfolio, research the skills you need as a data scientist (including relevant data science certificates) and build a network of professionals who will help you.
 We’ll talk about these and more strategies in depth to help you find a data science internship.

 First, don’t worry if you don’t have experience.
 That’s the reason you are doing an internship – to gain experience in a practical setting so that you may have a base of knowledge of whether you would like to pursue a data science career.
 The good news for those who are currently pursuing data science internships is that many employers are not hiring for direct experience.
 They recognize that you won’t have years of experience at this stage, especially if you are currently in school or a fresh graduate.